 The cost to audit a course is $1,000 CDN.

-An auditor may drop the class at any time in the first week of the Block and receive a pro-rated refund.
-The audit fee is non-refundable after completion of the first week of the Block.
+If you’re auditing, you may drop the class in the first week of the block and receive a pro-rated refund.
+The audit fee is non-refundable after completion of the first week of the block.

 Payment of $1,000 CDN includes access to Quest facilities (library, computer lab, and RecPlex) for the duration of the block.

 All audits are not-for-credit; audited blocks do not count toward a Quest degree, nor can credit for them be transferred to another university.